lokeam/fetchAndRenderCalisthenics/README.md

 Commonalities include:

+* both apps written as either one JS file or all in App.js (as per requirements of challenge)

 * rendering 20 data points from [https://pokeapi.co/](https://pokeapi.co/) and [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/)

 * all data points styled in desktop-only two-column format